MartinGer/school_scraper/README.md

 # jedeschule-scraper
-This scraper is based on https://github.com/Datenschule/jedeschule-scraper It crawls the school data from the 16 different states of Germany as JSON files in different format and different data.
+This scraper is based on https://github.com/Datenschule/jedeschule-scraper It crawls the school data from the 16 different states of Germany as JSON files in different format and with different data depending on the websites where the school data is crawled.
 After that the files then can be normalized in 16 different and also be combined to one uniform CSV file.
 # Pretty session protocols